-Experience the entire invigorating process of growing flax, making yarn, and weaving it into cloth.
-Ground retting produces deep rich darker tones, and water retting produces a light creamy color.
-Every crop is different, and every retted batch comes out a differently, giving an unbelievable array of colors and textures to weave with.
+Explore the entire process of growing flax, spinning yarn, and weaving it into cloth.
+Ground retting produces deep rich darker tones, while water retting produces a light creamy color.
+Every crop is different, and every retted batch comes out differently, giving an unbelievable array of colors and textures to weave with.

 You do not need to be an experienced spinner to enjoy this week.
 Flax is a long fiber, which makes it an excellent place to start.
 You are welcome to bring your own spinning wheel if you have one that you are comfortable with.
 We also have several spinning wheels of various styles for participants to try out.
 Linen is a magical fiber and this is a chance to get to know it intimately.

 Prerequisites: Vävstuga Basics (Why does everyone need Basics?)

 Course fee: $950 (includes all instruction and studio time, course handouts, lunch Mon–Fri